Application Requirements

 - All applications and supporting documents must be submitted directly to CASPA.

-- Only verified CASPA applications are considered.
+- Only verified CASPA applications are considered and reviewed.

 - Applicants are solely responsible for confirming that all application materials have been submitted to and received by CASPA.
 The CSU PA Program and University are not responsible for notifying applicants of incomplete applications.